Recorded Live at the Monterey Jazz Festival

 Recorded Live at the Monterey Jazz Festival is a live album by saxophonist John Handy, recorded in 1965 and released in 1966.
-It is Handy's most famous album and his debut on Columbia.
+It is Handy's most famous album, and his debut on Columbia.
 The original album only features two long instrumental pieces, notable for their "free form", a peculiar use of harmonies and unusual instruments (violin and guitar along with more "classic" jazz instruments are uncommon in jazz music).
 The bonus track "Tears of Ole Miss (Anatomy of a Riot)", which was added to the now out-of-print 1996 CD edition, was originally featured on New View!.

 The album is mentioned in 1995 Charles Burnett's short film When It Rains.
-Influential critic Ralph J. Gleason called the lineup on the album "an exciting group and one of that will make jazz history."
+Music critic Ralph J. Gleason called the lineup on the album "an exciting group and one of that will make jazz history".
 Notwithstanding the praises and its relevance, Recorded Live at the Monterey Jazz Festival still remains a little-known album.

+Critical reception

-This album is also #67 in a list titled "The 100 Jazz Albums That Shook the World", published by Jazzwise magazine.
+This album is number 67 in a list titled "The 100 Jazz Albums That Shook the World", published by Jazzwise.

-It was accorded Five Stars in the Encyclopedia of Popular Music.
+It was accorded five stars in The Encyclopedia of Popular Music.